21 Great Books Set in Bookstores

 Looking for an eerie mystery that’s perfect for book lovers?
 This highly-rated debut novel follows a bookshop employee named Lydia, who ends up investigating the suicide of one of her bookshop regulars.

 As Lydia delves into his past, she also uncovers a buried memory from her own violent childhood.
-This twisty crime thriller with a very creative puzzle element that will keep readers guessing.
+This twisty crime thriller has a very creative puzzle element that will keep readers guessing.

 Colorado-based readers will recognize the Bright Ideas bookstore as The Tattered Cover.
 The author was a bookseller at this Denver book institution during the 1990s and used the store as his inspiration.